María Isabel Finds Her Strength in Soft Bilingual R&B

 Advertisement

 While Isabel has opened up for other artists and played smaller shows, she has never had a headlining tour before.
-As we speak ahead of the second night of her 14-part stint, she sits nervous and excited below a makeup artist glamming her face and a stylist spraying her hair.
+As we speak ahead of her second New York show of her 14-part stint, she sits nervous and excited below a makeup artist glamming her face and a stylist spraying her hair.
 Her lifelong passion is turning into her career, and after moving to Los Angeles, she’s temporarily back in the city that birthed her to embark on this journey.

 “Performing anywhere at this point is the best feeling in the world.
 It just gives so much more meaning to the music; it’s why I do this,” she says.
 “I met people here after the show, and it was kids who went to my middle school in Queens.
 [They] were years below me, so I didn’t know them very well, but they were so happy to be here and excited it was someone who grew up in the same place as them.
 That’s the best feeling in the world by far.”